-Sitting pad to help decrease risk of 'chair disease'December 4th, 2012 in Health
+Sitting pad to help decrease risk of 'chair disease'December 4, 2012 in Medicine & Health / Health

 (Medical Xpress)—To prevent the risk of 'chair disease', The University of Queensland researchers have developed a 'sitting pad' device that uses an alarm to alert workers to stand up more regularly.

 The UQ School of Human Movement Studies research team, including PhD student Gemma Ryde, Dr Nicholas Gilson, Mr Alessandro Suppini and Professor Wendy Brown, developed the device to tackle health problems related to sitting down too often.

 Ms Ryde said sitting down too often could cause heart disease, diabetes, obesity and back, neck, wrist and shoulder injuries.

 "Sitting for large portions of the day is associated with poor health outcomes and a reduced life expectancy, even for those people who might be considered physically active," Ms Ryde said.

 "The sitting pad results will contribute towards the growing body of evidence in the area of occupational sitting.